Location:

 south-west.
 A large circular socket stone, which is thought to have

-originally supported this cross, is currently in service as a roadside
+originally supported this cross was, for many years, in use as a roadside

 hole in the socket stone would appear to match the likely size of the

-original shaft of this cross.
+original shaft of the cross.
 As the Mariner’s Way, of which more detail

 can be found on our page for Leeper Cross, passes